Yield Gap Sweden: Strong Alpha with a 76% Win Rate vs Local Index (2000-2025)

 Signal: - Earnings yield > 6% (PE < ~16.7x) - Earnings yield < 50% - ROE > 8% - D/E < 2.0

 Portfolio construction: Top 30 by highest earnings yield, equal weight, annual January rebalance.
 Cash if fewer than 10 stocks qualify.
-Three years at the start of the backtest (2000, 2001, 2003) saw fewer than 10 qualifying stocks, the portfolio held cash for those years, which explains some of the early-period performance differences.
+Three years at the start of the backtest (2000, 2001, 2003) saw fewer than 10 qualifying stocks.
+The portfolio held cash for those years, which explains some of the early-period performance differences.

 Methodology